G4S plc UK DK : Director/PDMR Shareholding () | aktiencheck.de

 e) Date of the transaction

-1. Details of PDMR / person closely associated with them ('PCA') a) Name Graham Levinsohn - PDMR 2.
+1. Details of PDMR / person closely associated with them ('PCA') a) Name Graham Levinsohn 2.
 Reason for Notification

 a) Position/status Regional CEO - Europe b) Initial notification/ amendment